 U.S. Senate Majority Leader Chuck Schumer organized the private forum as part of a push for artificial intelligence legislation.
 He said he asked everyone in the room — including nearly two dozen tech executives, advocates and skeptics — whether the government should play a role in oversight of artificial intelligence, and "everybody raised their hands, even though they had different views," he said.

-TA GPH14Musk said that this meeting "may go down in history as being very important to the future of human civilization."Other executives who attended the meeting included Meta founder and CEO Mark Zuckerberg, former Microsoft CEO Bill Gates, and Google CEO Sundar Pichai.
+Other executives attending the meeting included Meta founder and CEO Mark Zuckerberg, former Microsoft CEO Bill Gates and Google CEO Sundar Pichai.
 These tech leaders and others outlined their views at the conference, where each attendee had three minutes to speak on a topic of their choice, followed by a panel discussion.

 Related articles: